Darío Sarmiento

-Darío Ariel Sarmiento (born 29 March 2003) is an Argentine professional footballer who plays as a winger for Challenger Pro League club RFC Liège, on loan from Tigre.
+Darío Ariel Sarmiento (born 29 March 2003) is an Argentine professional footballer who plays as a winger for Colón, on loan from Tigre.

 Club career

 Estudiantes

 Sarmiento joined Estudiantes in 2009, after spells with Defensores de Bosques and Independiente.
 He made his debut in senior football at the age of sixteen, after manager Gabriel Milito promoted him into Estudiantes' first-team squad during the 2019–20 campaign.
 After going unused on the substitute's bench for Primera División fixtures with Patronato and Arsenal de Sarandí in September, Sarmiento's bow arrived on 5 October 2019 in a goalless draw at home to Huracán; replacing Diego García after sixty-seven minutes to become the club's second youngest debutant.
 Seven more appearances came in his breakthrough season.

 On 31 December 2020, Estudiantes vice president Martín Gorostegui confirmed that transfer negotiations were underway with Premier League club Manchester City for Sarmiento, two days after the player had renewed his contract through to 31 December 2021.